 So switching gears, here is how my goals went for this past year!

-Last year for 2018, I purchased the Brilliant Life Planner.
+Last year for 2018, I purchased a physical planner.
 While the planner cost more then I typically spend on a planner, I was so excited to own this beautiful planner.
 The Brilliant Life Planner has been so instrumental in helping me set weekly goals, track my ongoing goals and see my progress.

 By far, the reflection sheet and tops goals of the week areas were the most life changing!
 For me, having to slow down each week, give thanks for the gifts in my life and write down my progress was very significant.
 I tend to see the huge chasm that I have yet to cross and forget all the goals, big and small that I have accomplished.